|Search Abstracts by Month and

 2. Optimize incubation methods and operational parameters for maximum hatch and chick/poult quality.

-1. Compare the nutritional and microbiologic quality of organic and conventional eggs, as well as consumer perceptions related to both.
+1. Compare the nutritional and microbiologic quality of poultry raised using organic and conventional methodologies, as well as consumer perceptions related to both.

-2. Compare the nutritional and microbiologic quality of poultry raised using organic and conventional methodologies, as well as consumer perceptions related to both.
+2. Compare the nutritional and microbiologic quality of organic and conventional eggs, as well as consumer perceptions related to both.

 1. Define the impact of cleaning catching/hauling equipment on bacterial load on carcasses, especially Salmonella and Campylobacter.